-Prerequisites: NURS 4412, and 4494; and a GPA of 2.5 or higher factors that have impacted community health nursing and contributed to community health issues.
+Prerequisites: NURS 4412, and 4494; and a GPA of 2.5 or higher

+This course is one of four courses for the Baccalaureate Nursing program that focus on care of groups, populations, and communities.
+Students analyze historical trends and characteristics and factors that have impacted community health nursing and contributed to community health issues.
 Students compare and contrast the professional nursing roles in the community and apply theories, models, and principles to community health nursing practice.
 Opportunities are provided to use systematic approaches to identify health needs to groups and populations and promote health in the community.
 This is a four-semester hour course, including 90 clinical hours.